AsphaltCats/AsphaltCats.github.io/README.md

-## No cats were harmed in the making of this website.
+# No cats were harmed in the making of this website.
-## Thank You.
+Please & Thank You.

-# Where are you?
+## Where are you?
 You probably have questions where you, and what cats have to do with any of this.
 All of this will become clear with time, quite literally.
 Except the cats.
 For now though you may have to wait.
 This is an active project and still in development.
-# What can you do?
+## What can you do?
 Feel free to explore.
 There are only three _Rules_:
 > Explore this page